BeedPro/daths/README.md

 # daths

-A techstack template using Django, AlphineJS, HTMX, SQLite
+A techstack template using Django, AlphineJS, HTMX, SQLite for your simple projects.